+For example, where independence is required or agreed to, if the APESB Code is the relevant ethical requirements and Part 4B of the

-8 For example, where independence is required or agreed to, if the APESB Code is the relevant ethical requirements and Part 4B of the APESB Code (independence for other assurance engagements) is the relevant independence requirements, this sentence may be worded along the following: "In performing the agreed-upon procedures engagement, we will comply with the ethical requirements of the Accounting Professional & Ethical Standards Board Code of Ethics for Professional Accountants (including Independence Standards) (APESB Code), including independence requirements in Part 4B of the APESB Code."
-9 For example, where independence is required or agreed to, if the IESBA Code is the relevant ethical requirements and Part 4A of the IESBA Code is the relevant ethical along the following: "In performing the agreed to, if the IESBA Code is the relevant ethical requirements and Part 4A of the IESBA Code is the relevant ethical along the following: "In performing the agreed to, if the IESBA Code is the relevant ethical requirements and Part 4A of the IESBA Code is the relevant ethical along the following: "In performing the agreed to, if the IESBA Code is the relevant ethical requirements and Part 4A of the IESBA Code is the relevant ethical along the following: "In performing the agreed to agreed to, if the IESBA Code is the relevant ethical along the following: "In performing the agreed to agreed to, if the IESBA Code is the relevant ethical along the following: "In performing the agreed to agreed to, if the IESBA Code is the relevant ethical along the following: "In performing the agreed to, if the IESBA Code is the relevant ethical along the following: "In performing the agreed to, if the IESBA Code is the relevant ethical along the following: "In performing the agreed to along the following: "In performing the agreed to along the interval along the following in the agreed to along the following in the agreed to along the following in the agreed to along the agreed to along the following
+For example, where independence is required or agreed to, if the APESB Code is the relevant ethical requirements and Part 4B of the APESB Code (independence for other assurance engagements) is the relevant independence requirements, this sentence may be worded along the following: "In performing the agreed-upon procedures engagement, we will comply with the ethical requirements of the Accounting Professional & Ethical Standards Board Code of Ethics for Professional Accountants (including Independence Standards) (APESB Code), including independence requirements in Part 4B of the APESB Code."

+For example, where independence is required or agreed to, if the IESBA Code is the relevant ethical requirements and Part 4A of the IESBA Code is the relevant independence requirements.
+This sentence may be worded along the following: "In performing the agreed

-9 For example, where independence is required or agreed to, if the IESBA Code is the relevant ethical requirements and Part 4A of the IESBA Code is the relevant independence requirements, this sentence may be worded along the following: "In performing the agreed-upon procedures engagement, we will comply with the ethical requirements of the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code) and the independence requirements in Part 4A of the IESBA Code."
+For example, where independence is required or agreed to, if the IESBA Code is the relevant ethical requirements and Part 4A of the IESBA Code is the relevant independence requirements, this sentence may be worded along the following: "In performing the agreed-upon procedures engagement, we will comply with the ethical requirements of the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code) and the independence requirements in Part 4A of the IESBA Code."

-The procedures that we will perform are solely for the purpose of assisting you in determining whether your procurement of [xyz] products is compliant with your procurement policies.10 Accordingly, our report will be addressed to you and our report may not be suitable for another purpose.
+The procedures that we will perform are solely for the purpose of assisting you in determining whether your procurement of [xyz] products is compliant with your procurement policies.
+Accordingly, our report will be addressed to you and our report may not be suitable for another purpose.